toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

 ## Including some helpful tools

-we have a (somewhat) node-like include/require system, and we will use that to heavily simplify the process of setting up our scene & Renderinger
+we have a (somewhat) node-like include/require system, and we will use that to heavily simplify the process of setting up our scene & Renderer

-> note that, in this tutorial, we will be using as much native Renderinging as possible for the best performance, meaning, we won't be controlling each and every pixel in javascript. however, there are many ways to Rendering pixels, images, or shapes in lemur, and it's rather flexible.
+> note that, in this tutorial, we will be using as much native Rendering as possible for the best performance, meaning, we won't be controlling each and every pixel in javascript. however, there are many ways to Rendering pixels, images, or shapes in lemur, and it's rather flexible.

 here's the include section of our document, 'game.xaml.js'